 Bitcoin already owns real estate in the heads of the upcoming decision makers and wealth holders and it is only question of when, not of will, bitcoin enter the mainstream financial world.

-Let’s take a look at the fundamental forces that will propel bitcoin upwards in 2019.
+Let’s take a look at historic price action and then the fundamental forces that will propel bitcoin upwards in 2020.